Terms of Business

 11. NON-SOLICITATION OF MCL MEDICS’ PERSONNEL

-During the term of the Agreement and for a period of one (1) year after the termination or expiration of the Agreement, the Client shall not without the prior written approval of MCL Medics, directly or indirectly enter into any Agreement or arrangement with and shall not actively solicit any of MCL Medics personnel who work or have worked in the course of the Agreement (“MCL Medics’ Personnel”) or any extension or renewal thereof.
-Without limiting the intents and purposes of this obligation, the Client further agrees that should it engage or employ the services of any labour agency, person or service provider (“Agency”), then it will instruct the Agency not to enter into arrangements to employ or provide MCL Medics Personnel.
-In the event the Client does offer employment to MCL Medics’ Personnel or engages an Agency who employs or provides MCL Medics’ Personnel, the Client shall pay to MCL Medics as a fee for human resources services an amount equal to twelve (12) times any agreed monthly fee for MCL Medics’ Personnel.
-The Client acknowledges that any breach or violation of its obligation under this Clause 13 will cause MCL Medics to incur or suffer substantial losses and loss of business opportunities.
+11.2 In the event the Client does offer employment to MCL Medics’ Personnel or engages an Agency who employs or provides MCL Medics’ Personnel contrary to the provisions in this clause 11, the Client shall pay to MCL Medics as a fee for human resources services an amount equal to twelve (12) times any agreed monthly fee for MCL Medics’ Personnel.
+The Client acknowledges that any breach or violation of its obligation under this clause 11 will cause MCL Medics to incur or suffer substantial losses and loss of business opportunities.

-12.1 MCL Medics will at its expense effect and maintain throughout the duration of the Agreement the following insurances:
+12.1 MCL Medics will at its expense effect and maintain throughout the duration of the Agreement the following insurances.

-12.1.1 Employers’ Liability
+12.1.1 Employers’ Liability;

 12.1.4 Medical Malpractice and General Liability